-XTRAC, CSI’s Tool to Tame Psoriasis
+XTRAC, California Skin Institute’s Tool to Tame Psoriasis

 National Psoriasis Awareness Month may have ended, but for the 8 million Americans who suffer from recurring psoriasis, it’s not like putting away Christmas decorations.
 Psoriasis is an unrelenting condition that follows no calendar dates.
 It can flare up at any time causing discomfort and embarrassment.